 My only negative on this property was that the parking was very sparse.
 We had to troll for parking every night when we returned to our room.
 I believe the hotel was at full capacity due to spring training and although it didn’t feel crowded, it was hard to find a parking space.

-What to do – The coolest kids activities in Tempe
+Things to do in Tempe – The coolest kids activities in Tempe

 1. Hike A Mountain